hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 >
 {: .callout}

+## How to invoke the GPU package?
+There are two alternate ways to fo this, either you can edit the LAMMPS input file to add the extra 'stuffs' corresponsing to the *package* command, or invoke it through command-line keeping the input files unchanged.

 If the `package` command is specified in an input script, it must be near the top of the script, before the simulation box has been defined.
 This is because it specifies settings that the accelerator packages use in their initialization, before a simulation is defined.
 This command can be used in LAMMPS in two different ways:

 * Edit the input file and introduce the line comprising the *package* command in it.
 This is perfectly fine, but always remember to use this near the top of the script, before the simulation box has been defined.
 This is because it specifies settings that the accelerator packages use in their initialization, before a simulation is defined.
 An example of calling the *GPU package* in a LAMMPS input file is given below:

 ```
 package         gpu 2 neigh yes newton off split 1.0